Open Access Journal Web Sites

 - Journals for Free: Philosophy and Religion

-- Tyndale House's Biblical Weblinks: list of online journals related to the Bible and theology compiled by Rob Bradshaw
+- Tyndale House's Biblical Weblinks compiled by Rob Bradshaw

 - Wabash Center's Religion on the Web Online Journals

-To browse religion journals for which full text is available in the ORU Library, go to the A-to-Z Journal List, select the Subject tab, and then Phliosophy, Psychology, Religion.
-Of the 2,500+ religion journals available, the majority are electronic while some are available also or only in print, microform, and/or CD-ROM.
-Most are restricted to use by current ORU students, staff and faculty, while some--such as those in DOAJ--are open access (free on the Web).
+To browse religion journals for which full text is available in the ORU Library, go to the Publication Finder (formerly the A-to-Z Journal List), and click the Religion and Philosophy category or do a keyword search for an area of interest, e.g. theolog* or Christianity.
+Many of the titles are in electronic format with some available also or only in print, microform, and/or CD-ROM.
+Most are restricted to use by current ORU students, staff and faculty, while some are open access (free on the Web).
 To begin your search, click the link below.